casagou/DAS-Configuration/README.md

 # DAS-Configuration

-This is a demo configuration for proDAS and nxDAS
+This is a demo configuration for proDAS and nxDAS.

+Joachim